evansgp/ansible-raspbian-ros/README.md

 Prepare (and update) a raspbian pi to run Robot Operating System.

-Assumes a Rasbian Jessie Lite imaged Raspberry Pi 3B+.
+Assumes a Rasbian Stretch Lite imaged Raspberry Pi 3B+.

 Uses the following roles:
   - raspbian: updates all packages and optionally copies an SSH identity to the pi user and disables password authentication